Learn more about Keystone’s dynamic and enriching summer courses, taking place on our campus in the heart of the Annex!

 Each course has its own prerequisite, as indicated by the Ministry of Education.
 Our Academics Team will assess that each student meets the requirements before enrolling them in the summer course.

-You can learn more about our high school programs by booking a tour.
+If you would like to learn more about our high school programs for the 2025-2026 school year please book a tour.